katelloyd83/sound-fundamentals/modules/week-10/_posts/2004-01-01-mic-placement.md

 When testing a microphone for the best sounding place, you should ensure that wherever the microphone is positioned in relation to the source, that the distance will be able to be maintained.

+## Proximity Effect

+Most microphones, and almost all directional microphones, will exhibit a something known as "proximity effect" when a sound source is place close (i.e. within about 2 feet) of the mic.
+This proximity effect results in a boost to bass frequencies in the sound spectrum.

+Proximity effect can be a good or bad quality.
+Proximity effect is what gives many radio announcers and DJs that characteristic "deep sound", that we are accustomed to.
+Many radio personalities will place their voice mics within in inches of their mouth to accentuate this principle and leverage it for that characteristic sound.

+There are times however, where proximity effect can make a sound too "muddy" or overpower the captured sound with bass frequencies.

 ## Signal to Noise Ratio

 Signal to Noise Ratio (_SNR_) refers to the amount/loudness of desirable or wanted audio signal verses the amount/loudness of noise or unwanted audio signal.
 This concept is discussed and referred to throughout the audio production process.
 It creeps up as a consideration when choosing what pieces of analog hardware to run audio signals through, which microphones to pick, and for us currently, where to place a microphone.